Tyler-OBrien/SteamQuery/README.md

 # Fork

-Merges:
+### Merges:

-This fork merges Recieve/Send timeouts (https://github.com/cyilcode/SteamQueryNet/pull/9)
+* This fork merges Recieve/Send timeouts (https://github.com/cyilcode/SteamQueryNet/pull/9)

-Also merges a bunch of other minor changes (https://github.com/cyilcode/SteamQueryNet/pull/18), including:
+* Also merges a bunch of other minor changes (https://github.com/cyilcode/SteamQueryNet/pull/18), including:

-Adding support for cancellation tokens
+    * Adding support for cancellation tokens

-Moving to .NET 6
+    * Moving to .NET 6

-This fork takes those two PRs, along with some other changes I made:
+### Other changes made:

-Fixed all of the unit tests to work properly
+* Fixed all of the unit tests to work properly

-Support for A2S_Info Challenges (https://developer.valvesoftware.com/wiki/Server_queries#A2S_SERVERQUERY_GETCHALLENGE)
+* Support for A2S_Info Challenges (GetServerInfo) (https://developer.valvesoftware.com/wiki/Server_queries#A2S_SERVERQUERY_GETCHALLENGE)

+* Fixed some issues with A2S_Player Challenges (GetPlayers) sometimes returning a corrupted player response, where it would return a list of 200-300 players with random properties if the challenge response failed

-Added integration tests against real servers
+* Added integration tests against real servers

-Added overloads, making cancellation tokens unnecessary
+* Added overloads, making cancellation tokens unnecessary

-Default timeout is 2000 instead of 0 (and instantly failing)
+* Default timeout is 2000 instead of 0 (and instantly failing)

-Removals:
+### Removals:

-Removed Ping (unnecessary and sync)
+* Removed Ping Property from ServerInfo (unnecessary and sync)

-Removed The Ship Game Info / Player Details
+* Removed The Ship Game Info / Player Details